budaoweng95/hello-world/README.md

 # hello-world
+Hi all:
-testing how to use git to manage project!
+I am mark.
+Learn Python recently.
+I want to use git how to manager Python code.